Dell reduces workforce by 11,000 in fiscal 2026 as it restructure operations - BusinessToday

 Dell Technologies spent significant amounts of money on severance payments.
-The company paid $569 million in Fiscal 2026, whereas it paid $693 million a year ago.
+The company paid $569 million in fiscal 2026, whereas it paid $693 million a year ago.
 These numbers showcase the ongoing restructuring and workforce reductions in the company.

 The company confirmed the headcount reduction in the financial year as they restructure operations and invest more in business modernisation plans.

-”Throughout Fiscal 2026, we remained committed to disciplined cost management in coordination with our ongoing business modernisation initiatives and continued to take certain measures to reduce costs, including employee reorganisations, limitation of external hiring, and other actions to align our investments with our announced strategic and customer priorities,” Dell Technologies mentioned in the filing.
+”Throughout fiscal 2026, we remained committed to disciplined cost management in coordination with our ongoing business modernisation initiatives and continued to take certain measures to reduce costs, including employee reorganisations, limitation of external hiring, and other actions to align our investments with our announced strategic and customer priorities,” Dell Technologies mentioned in the filing.

 The company further added, “These actions resulted in a continued reduction in our overall headcount.
 Despite these difficult decisions, we continue focused efforts to empower our employees and attract, develop, and retain talent.”